-Join Elisabeth Robson for an in-depth discussion in this video Implementing the classic singleton pattern, part of Foundations of Programming: Design Patterns.
+Join Elisabeth Robson for an in-depth discussion in this video Implementing the classic singleton pattern, part of Programming Foundations: Design Patterns.

 To create a singleton class, we create a private static instance variable for the singleton instance and a private constructor that does nothing.
 The private constructor ensures that no other class can instantiate a new singleton instance.
 And the private instance variable ensures that to get an instance of the singleton, we must use the getInstance method.
 The get Instance method is public, and it's a static method, which means that it's class method.
 So we'll use the class name, Singleton, to call the method.